t3h2mas/react-template-es6/README.md

 you can edit the configutation in the `webpack.config.js` file.

 this will make your bundled js module for you and launch the dev server.

 the server will automatically reload the browser when any changes are made.

+## code away

+the template is designed with `App.js` as the React starting point.

+start there.